chipsalliance/Caliptra/doc/Caliptra.md

 ### Receiver Protocol

 Upon receiving indication that the mailbox has been populated, the appropriate device can read the mailbox.
-This is indicated by a dedicated wire that is asserted when Caliptra populates the mailbox for SoC consumption, also by the STATUS register returning DATA\_READY
+This is indicated by a dedicated wire that is asserted when Caliptra populates the mailbox for SoC consumption.

 **Receiving data from the mailbox:**